LukeGarrigan/hacktober-race/README.md

 ## How to contribute
+1. Star the repo ⭐ to hopefully spread the word!
-Go to the [issues](https://github.com/LukeGarrigan/hacktober-race/issues) section of the repo and find an issue you'd like to work on.
+2. Go to the [issues](https://github.com/LukeGarrigan/hacktober-race/issues) section of the repo and find an issue you'd like to work on.
 Comment on the ticket you'd like to work on as to not be **racing** other people to code it up!

-Then go ahead and make a pull request.
+3. Go ahead and make a pull request.